applied-numerical-algorithms-group-lbnl/EBAMRCNS/README.md

 inflow/outflow
 For this  one you specify a preshock state and the mach number for your calculation.

+input params you should be ok with changing:

+restart file        --- starting from checkpoint thing logflag             --- whether to take logs of pressure and density for output cfl                 --- cfl number (needs to be less than 1, preferably 0.1-0.5 max_step            --- maximum number of time steps tag_buffer_size     --- number of cells added around each tagged cell (should be at least 1) regrid_interval     --- how often to regrid gamma               --- ratio of specfic heats domain_length       --- length of the domain (only the x value used, I think) max_level           --- highest amr level number n_cell              --- number of cells on level 0 ref_ratio           --- refinement ratios max_grid_size       --- maximum size of any box in domain checkpoint_interval --- how often to checkpoint plot_interval       --- how often to write plot files which_geom          --- which geometric configurtion you are using (1 ramp, 2 slab, 4 cylinder, 5 sphere... see GodunovGeom.cpp for more) ramp_normal         --- normal vector of the ramp (for which_geom == 1) ramp_alpha          --- y intercept of the ramp do_diffusion        --- whether to turn on or off diffusion terms ( false == inviscid Euler) mu_viscosity        --- viscosity lambda_viscosity    --- set this = -2/3 mu_viscosity preshockdense       --- pre shock density preshockpress       --- pre shock pressure shock_mach          --- mach number of the shcok shock_center        --- where in the domain the shock lives

 See src/GodunovGeom.cpp for the available geometries.